cotiviti/smile-dh-helm-charts/docs/guide/index.md

-# Chart Guides
+# Smile CDR Helm Chart Guide

-The guides in this section cover all details of configuration using the Helm Charts
+In this section, we cover various aspects of installing and configuring Smile CDR using the Helm Chart.